fran-byte/fran-byte/README.md

 ## Skills
 - **Electronics:** Diagnosing and repairing PCBs and mechanical systems.
 - **Programming:** Basic knowledge, always eager to learn more.
+  I am currently studying programming at  [42 Madrid](https://www.42madrid.com), a free school based on collaborative learning.
 - **Photography:** Focus on composition and capturing moments.

-## Currently
+## Goals and Objectives
-I'm studying programming at [42 Madrid](https://www.42madrid.com), a free school based on collaborative learning.
+Currently, my goal is to deepen my software development skills and contribute to open-source projects.
+I’m focused on improving my programming abilities and collaborating with other developers.

 ## Get in Touch
 I'm open to connecting and collaborating.
 Explore my repositories and let's talk!